wombleton/gitlaw-nz/acts/C/Child Support Act 1991.md

     (2) Regulations made under this clause must include a date on which the regulations are repealed, and that date must be no later than 3 years after the date on which they are made.

-    (3) The Minister may recommend the making of regulations under this clause only if satisfied that the regulations are consistent with the purposes of this Act and [clauses 1 to 7][786] of this schedule, and are necessary or desirable for the orderly implementation of [Part 1][785] of the Child Support Amendment Act 2013\.
+    (3) The Minister may recommend the making of regulations under this clause only if satisfied that the regulations are consistent with the purposes of this Act and [clauses 1 to 7][791] of this schedule, and are necessary or desirable for the orderly implementation of [Part 1][788] of the Child Support Amendment Act 2013\.

-    (4) This clause expires and is repealed on 1 April 2016\.
+    (4) This clause expires and is repealed on 1 April 2017\.

+    Schedule 1 clause 8(4): amended (with effect on 17 April 2013), on 27 February 2014, by [section 149(5)][785] of the Taxation (Annual Rates, Foreign Superannuation, and Remedial Matters) Act 2014 (2014 No 4).

 ---